Ashkan-Yaldaie/thesis/documents/Thesis.md

 Security system:

-- The system will trigger an alarm in the case of home intrusion
+- The system will trigger an alarm in case of home intrusion
-- The system also will capture a short video clip of the incident
+- The system will also capture a short video clip of the incident
 - The security system will upload the video to an online server
 - It must be able to send notifications to the homeowner via SMS and email
 - There will be a panic button which can be utilized to notify somebody in emergency situations